AndrewJBateman/mevn-todo-app/README.md

 ## Setup

-To start the Vue frontend: from within the client directory: "ng serve" To start the Node.js backend: from within the server directory: "npm start"
+To start the Vue frontend: from within the client directory: "ng run dev" To start the Node.js backend: from within the server directory: "npm start"

 ## Code Examples